Fintan/grunt-haxe/README.md

 #### Composite Example

 The value of the option property is typically a string that defines the name and location of a file to compile to but it can also be an object literal that in turn contains an output property.

-The following example shows how to configure debug and release builds for a project by defining common properties to both in a single place.
-Unique settings for each build can also defined;
+The following example shows how to configure debug and release builds for a project by defining common properties for both in a single place.
+Unique settings for each build are then nested;

 ``` javascript